ivotron/quiho-popper/paper/paper.md

 profile (e.g., using the `perf` Linux kernel tool) in order to understand which parts of the system an application is hammering on [@gregg_systems_2013].
-Profiling involves recording resource utilization for an application over time making use of tools such as `perf`.
+Profiling involves recording resource utilization for an application over time.
 In general, this can be done in two ways: timed- and event-based profiles.
 Timed-based profiling samples the instruction pointer at regular intervals and generates a function call tree with each node in the three having a percentage of time associated with it, which represents the amount of time that the CPU spends within that piece of code.
-Event-based profiling samples at regular intervals different events at the hardware and OS level in order to obtain a distribution of events over the time that an application runs.
-In either case, the system needs to execute the application in a "profiling" mode, in order to have the OS enable the instrumentation mechanisms that has available to carry out this task.
+Event-based profiling samples at regular intervals different events at the hardware- and OS-level in order to obtain a distribution of events over time.
+In either case, the system needs to execute the application in a "profiling" mode in order to enable the instrumentation mechanisms that the OS has available for carrying out this task.

 Automated solutions have been proposed in recent years [@jiang_automated_2010 ; @shang_automated_2015 ;